apache/pulsar/site2/website/versioned_docs/version-2.7.1/client-libraries-websocket.md

 ---
-id: version-2.7.1-client-libraries-websocket
+id: client-libraries-websocket
 title: Pulsar WebSocket API
-sidebar_label: WebSocket
+sidebar_label: "WebSocket"
 original_id: client-libraries-websocket
 ---

-Pulsar [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) API provides a simple way to interact with Pulsar using languages that do not have an official [client library](getting-started-clients.md).
+Pulsar [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) API provides a simple way to interact with Pulsar using languages that do not have an official [client library](getting-started-clients).
 Through WebSocket, you can publish and consume messages and use features available on the [Client Features Matrix](https://github.com/apache/pulsar/wiki/Client-Features-Matrix) page.

 > You can use Pulsar WebSocket API with any WebSocket client library.
 See examples for Python and Node.js [below](#client-examples).

 ## Running the WebSocket service

-The standalone variant of Pulsar that we recommend using for [local development](getting-started-standalone.md) already has the WebSocket service enabled.
+The standalone variant of Pulsar that we recommend using for [local development](getting-started-standalone) already has the WebSocket service enabled.

 In non-standalone mode, there are two ways to deploy the WebSocket service: